 Before getting into specific tasks, it helps to understand what each party is actually responsible for at a conceptual level.

-Rapids Contract is the foodservice equipment consultant and installation manager.
+Rapids is the foodservice consultant and installation manager.
 We don't build the building — we design, source, and install everything that turns a commercial space into a functioning kitchen.

 The General Contractor manages the physical construction: subcontractors, schedule, site safety, and the Certificate of Occupancy.
 They're the construction layer between the architect's drawings and the finished building.